decodelabs/greenleaf

 Generators

-To define Routes in your directory tree, you can start with a Generic Routes Generator.
+To define Routes in your directory tree, you can start with a generic Routes Generator which expects routes to be defined by hand:

 use DecodeLabs\Greenleaf;